 Reducing the effects of stress

 The authors of this study analyzed the medical records of more than 5,000 people aged 40 and older and their responses to a survey.
 The survey asked about stress levels, health, daily activities, and perceived age.
 “In general, we find that health declines with age, but we also know that these age-related health trajectories vary greatly,” says Markus Wettstein, one of the study’s co-authors.
-Analysis of the data showed that the health of the more stressed peoples declines faster, the older they get.
+Analysis of the data showed that the health of the more stressed people declines faster, the older they get.
 In contrast, the relationship between stress and declining health is weaker among people who feel younger than their age.

 Fighting age stereotypes